Sharon Johnston is Partner of Johnston Marklee & Associates, based in Los Angeles, USA.

 The studio’s work is in the permanent collections of the Museum of Modern Art in New York, Art Institute of Chicago, Menil Collection, San Francisco Museum of Modern Art, Carnegie Museum of Art, and Architecture Museum of TU Munich.

-Sharon Johnston will be a member of the LafargeHolcim Awards jury for region North America in 2020.
+Sharon Johnston was a member of the LafargeHolcim Awards jury for region North America in 2020.